 - Never leave your wallet lying free on a table or anywhere else.
 Best to keep it is in a closed pocket.
 Those secret pockets like I have seen once (in underpants or a bra) are maybe a little exaggerated.

-- If you know a little Czech don’t worry to ask more times when you don’t understand the exact sum at the counter.
+- If you know a little Czech, don’t worry about asking more times when you don’t understand the exact sum at the counter.
 And if you don’t, try to pretend you do.

-- If you go through or to an especially dangerous place divide your money into two halves and store them in two different places.
-Then if you are mugged there is a chance that the second half will pass unnoticed.
+- If you go through or to a hazardous place, divide your money into two halves and store them in two different places.
+Then if you are mugged, there is a chance that the second half will pass unnoticed.

-State police in Czech Republic are responsible for day-to-day policing.
+State police in the Czech Republic are responsible for day-to-day policing.
 They wear white shirts and dark-grey trousers or skirts (always armed).
 Municipal police wear light-grey trousers or skirts.
 Traffic police are responsible for all road and traffic regulations.
-They may check your documents; for that reason always carry your driver’s licence and passport as well as your car documents.
+They may check your documents; for that reason, always carry your driver’s licence and passport as well as your car documents.
 This police force also controls fines for parking and clamping infringements.
-In case you are involved in a traffic accident you must inform the police before moving your vehicle.
+If you are involved in a traffic accident, you must inform the police before moving your vehicle.

-After 10pm some tourist areas are lined with callgirls happy to see you.
-Although prostitution is illegal, the local police turn blind eye.
-Do not pickup any girls from the streets especially if they are not Czechs, it can be very dangerous.
+After 10 pm, some tourist areas are lined with callgirls happy to see you.
+Although prostitution is illegal, the local police turn a blind eye.
+Do not pick up any girls from the streets, especially if they are not Czechs.
+It can be very dangerous.
 You could end up without any money and maybe with some disease.

-Despite all these frightening advises the crime in Prague is no worse than in any other big city.
+Despite all this frightening information, the crime in Prague is no worse than in any other big city.